 4. We will never file a lawsuit unless the client has proven to us in advance that he or she has the liquid financial resources to prosecute the suit at a sophisticated level through trial.
 A bank statement or other evidence of available funds is required.

 Justice Court.
 For smaller cases, we may assist a client in preparing his or her own case to present pro se (without a lawyer) in Justice Court where the jurisdictional limit is $10,000 and attorneys are not required.

 Hourly rates.
 As to hourly rates, we quote two rates: one for out-of-court time, the other for in-court time, although we may agree instead to a series of flat fee installments.
-Travel time is billed at $100 per hour.
+Travel time is separately billed.
 Contingency fee arrangements are not available.
-Retainers are as follows: